Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/SqlQueryMonitoring.md

 Use these assertion methods based on request flow:

 - `AssertSqlQueryMonitoringAsync()`: Standard single-request page assertion.
-- `AssertSqlQueryMonitoringIncludingFollowUpRequestsAsync()`: Includes immediate follow-up async requests.
+- `AssertSqlQueryMonitoringIncludingFollowUpRequestsAsync()`: Includes immediate follow-up async requests from the same tenant and ignores summaries older than the initial matched request.
-- `AssertSqlQueryMonitoringForRequestAsync(path, method)`: Match a specific request path/method explicitly.
+- `AssertSqlQueryMonitoringForRequestAsync(path, method)`: Match a specific request path/method explicitly in the current tenant context.

+## Matching and Isolation

+- Summary lookup and fallback are tenant-aware.
+Assertions only consume summaries that belong to the active tenant.
+- `AssertSqlQueryMonitoringForRequestAsync()` uses strict request matching: if you specify a query string then the full path+query must match.
+- Follow-up-inclusive assertions merge only summaries that are completed at or after the initial summary.
+This prevents stale queue items from earlier requests being merged into the current assertion.

 ## Debugging Failed Checks